paulscherrerinstitute/wica-http/EPICS.md

 ## Support for EPICS Channel Names

-Wica channel names are composed of three specifiers of the following form:
+Wica channel names are made up of three specifiers of the following form:
 ```
 [ <protocol> ] + <csname> + [ '##' + <instance> ]